Austin

 Rodeway Inn University/Downtown

-I’m a big fan of Supernatural drama (watched season 1-13, currently watching season 14), and staying in this hotel had made me think of Sam and Dean Winchester, how they regularly travelled across the states to save the world and stayed at a budget hotel such as one we’re staying here.
+I’m a big fan of Supernatural drama (watched seasons 1 to 13, and currently watching season 14), and staying in this hotel made me think of Sam and Dean Winchester, and how they regularly travelled across the states to save the world and stayed at a budget hotel such as one we’re staying here.
 Plus they’re both from Texas.
-Jensen Ackles (Dean) was born in Dallas, and Jared Padalecki (Sam) was born in San Antonio, and if I not mistaken, they’re both living in Austin now.
+Jensen Ackles (Dean) was born in Dallas, and Jared Padalecki (Sam) was born in San Antonio, and if I’m not mistaken, they’re both living in Austin now.

-This hotel cost $150 for two nights with free breakfast.
+This hotel costs $150 for two nights with free breakfast.
 The breakfast was self-service, and it was pretty basic, served at the reception area.
-You could find pancake machine with ready-made batter on the side, simple pastries, coffee from machine and yoghurts.
+You could find a pancake machine with ready-made batter on the side, simple pastries, coffee from the machine and yoghurts.

-The bed was comfortable, but the room definitely have seen a better day, and although the highway was just about 100 metres away, however, the noise coming out from the busy traffic outside was bearable.
+The bed was comfortable, but the room definitely had seen a better day, and although the highway was just about 100 metres away.
+However, the noise coming out from the busy traffic outside was bearable.
 To prove the point, I recorded a short video of it.

-Texas State Capitol and Bars in 6th Street
+Texas State Capitol and Bars on 6th Street

 Cupabacra Cantina